rwg/golang-dl/README.md

 - Exit statuses from `go` commands that the wrapper programs run are now used as the wrapper programs' exit statuses.
 (The upstream version only used exit statuses 0 and 1.)
+- The wrapper programs now delete the downloaded archive files after they are successfully unpacked.

 ## Usage